This post includes affiliate links.

 WAISTCOAT STITCH TUTORIAL:

 This pattern uses a special stitch that I call the waistcoat AKA knit stitch.
-Don’t be scared about the way it sounds, it is actually very easy and once mastered is very fast to create.
+Don’t be scared about the way it sounds.
+It is actually very easy and once you master it, it is very fast to create.

 Here is also the Video tutorial for the Waistcoat AKA Knit stitch: